Emma Jones of Enterprise Nation provides practical tips about setting up a home-based office for your new business

-Probably a PC [personal computer] or laptop, printer and landline telephone if you’re going to be making and receiving many calls.
-Some printers come with an inbuilt fax facility, others can copy and scan.
-Because of email, faxing is less common, but in any case, now you can use virtual fax services.
-You’re given a fax number and when you receive one the service provider emails it to you.
-Don’t forget to visit your local office suppliers to stock up on pens, highlighters, pads, printer paper, envelopes, Post-It notes, a stapler, hole punch, etc.
+Beyond the obvious tech, such as your laptop, printer and landline telephone (if you're going to be making and receiving many calls), you may need other devices, although many can be combined; some printers come with inbuilt copying and scaning facilities.
+Don't forget to visit your local office suppliers to stock up on pens, highlighters, pads, printer paper, envelopes, Post-It notes, a stapler, hole punch, etc.

 Does health and safety apply to a home office?

 Yes.
 Once your premises are set up, carry out a health and safety assessment.
 It's quick and easy.
 The five steps you need to take are detailed in a handy downloadable [PDF] Health and Safety Executive guide.
 Basically, you must:

 - decide who might be harmed and how

 - assess the risks and take appropriate action to remove them or reduce them